 From a user standpoint, this is an important resource because it evaluates a mobile site's pagespeed by quantifying the First Meaningful Paint (FMP) and DOM Content Loaded (DCL).
 It also assesses web development optimization by identifying if the page uses performance best practices.

-From an SEO perspective, a publisher's PageSpeed score has become even more important because Google announced that starting in July 2018, pagespeed will be a ranking factor for mobile searches; therefore a good score here will result in better ranking for publishers.
+From an SEO perspective, a publisher's PageSpeed score has become even more important because as of July 2018, Google uses pagespeed is an SEO ranking signal for mobile searches; therefore a good score here will result in better ranking for publishers.

 Getting a good score in PageSpeed Insights is an exceptional challenge considering that Marfeel is measured taking advertisements into consideration.
 Being at the pinnacle of all assessments with advertisement and a full set of features taken into account is what Marfeel strives for, and the cornerstone for all successful publishers on the mobile web.